-If the home is vacated or leased during the term of the loan, then the full loan shall be immediately due and payable in full.
-If the property is transferred through sale during the term of the loan, the balance shall also be immediately due and payable in full.
+If the home is vacated or leased during the term of the loan, then the loan shall be immediately due and payable, subject to the Resale/Recapture Requirement in Appendix 6.
+If the property is transferred through sale during the term of the loan, the balance shall also be immediately due and payable.